enzo-dante/tech_prep/README.md

 MAPS: an INTERFACE of unique_key-value pairs implemented by the HASHMAP or LINKED HASHMAP classes with 2 GENERIC parameters

-- O(1) constant TIME COMPLEXITY: getting map value with key will always be 1 step
+- O(1) CONSTANT time complexity: getting a map value with a key will always take the same number of steps (3)

 ```
 // GENERICS: improve OOP ENCAPSULATION by creating classes, interfaces, & methods that only take a specific dataType parameter;